Industry · trend · 2026

 The Canva compression

-Between 2023 and 2025 Canva Pro subscriptions in Thailand grew 41% year-over-year; 52% of surveyed Thai designers report losing at least one small-business client to Canva DIY in that window, and 28% report losing five or more (ThaiGraph Tool Survey 2026).
-Canva’s Thai-language Magic Studio (brand-kit, auto-layout, Thai-language text prompts) shipped in mid-2024 and materially removed the language barrier that had kept some Thai SME clients reliant on agency designers.
+52% of surveyed Thai designers report losing at least one small-business client to Canva DIY between 2023 and 2025, and 28% report losing five or more (ThaiGraph Tool Survey 2026).
+Canva does not publish country-level figures for Thailand, so the scale of the shift here is measured from the designer’s side rather than the platform’s; what Canva does report is global, and it is large — 260 million monthly active users and USD 3.5 billion in annualised revenue at the end of 2025 (Canva newsroom, 15 December 2025).
+Canva’s Magic Studio (brand-kit, auto-layout, text-to-image prompting) removed much of the barrier that had kept some Thai SME clients reliant on agency designers.
 The compression is concentrated at the THB 5,000–25,000 project tier — the flyer, menu, social-post band that used to feed junior freelance designers.

 This is the single largest disruption to entry-level Thai design work in the survey.
 Where the market is holding steady or growing is in brand identity above THB 60,000, packaging for FMCG export, and UI/product work — categories that require either cultural authority, specialist technical craft, or deep client collaboration that Canva cannot substitute.